Call me a fitness pro. A strength coach. A booty-building magician.

 Your body is a gift, too.

-When I design programs, I think about movement.
+When I design strength-training programs for women, I think about movement.

 You see, exercise is a luxury.
 And like any other luxury in life, we take it for granted.
 How many times have you found yourself looking for the remote in the sofa rather than getting up to change the channel?